miloszprzybylski89/qr-challenge-3/README.md

 # Practice Repo 3

-## This repo is meant for hacktoberfest at PES University and PR's resulting only from QR Code Scans shall be accepted.

 ### How to Contribute
 Head to the issues page to see how you can contirbute to this repo.